My 2-year old always says “No!” to whatever I suggest. And all of the tantrums! What’s the best approach to use?

 When your kid is having a tantrum –of course, you want to be sure that child is safe and not in an unsafe environment during a tantrum– you need to basically ignore the tantrum and let it run its course.
 And it will run its course!
 It might feel like a lifetime when you’re going through it, but it will run its course.
 When your child is calm, and only when the child is calm, is the time to talk to him about what happened.
 You’ll have to recognize that the child is a two-year old and his ability to be rational will be nothing like that of an older child.
 And you should be prepared to go through this a number of times without losing your cool.

-MOLLY: But, as a frustrated parent, how do you stay calm while this is happening?
+MOLLY: This question was asked by a parent from Boston.
+I can relate because I went through the same thing when my son was two.
+But, as a frustrated parent, how do you stay calm while this is happening?

 So, some time afterward, when your child is calm, you talk to him calmly and nicely about what happened.

 I don’t want to be remiss, so I want to bring up possible biological issues here: sometimes children will have tantrums if they are having a reaction to some kind of food.
 For instance, a sensitivity to a food dye (FD&C).
 Often the parents don’t know that the child is sensitive to food dyes and the child eats it and then goes through a very disturbing time at some point within the next 24 hours.
 So if you’re puzzled why your child is having tantrums, you want to look closely at what your child is eating to see if it might be a reaction to a food or food dyes.
 You’ll want to investigate the psychological and biological issues and you’ll want to remind yourself that having tantrums at age two is a normal, developmental stage.